 The ARP ESSER grant includes a Maintenance of Equity requirement for LEAs.
 The MSDE will share with LEAs the recently released FAQs from the U.S. Department of Education for this component and provide advice as needed.
-Furthermore, the Code of Maryland Regulation (COMAR) establishes educational equity as a matter of policy and priority for all LEAs, requiring that an equity lens be used in the "identification and utilization of resources to provide equitable access to educational opportunities and services" for all students (see COMAR 13A.01.06.04 Requirements-Educational Equity in Maryland).
+Furthermore, the Code of Maryland Regulation (COMAR) establishes educational equity as a matter of policy and priority for all LEAs, including in the "identification and utilization of resources to provide equitable access to educational opportunities and services" for all students (see COMAR 13A.01.06.04 Requirements-Educational Equity in Maryland).